Weighted Brunn-Minkowski Theory II: Inequalities for Mixed Measures and Applications: Appendix A: existence of mixed measures

 \end{prop} Notice that Proposition~\ref{prop:arb_mixed} also yields existence.
 Recalling that $\mu(tK;K)=\odv{}{t}\mu(tK)$ when $K$ is a convex set, we can use \eqref{eq:arb_mixed} in conjunction with \eqref{eq:measure_mixed_relate_0} when $K$ is a convex body to obtain

 Next, we have the following result for $\mu(A;B,C)$.
-As a consequence of the Schwarz theorem, one has that $\mu(A;B,C)=\mu(A;C,B)$ when it exists.
 Recall that $S_{A[n-2],B}$ denotes the mixed surface area measure of a convex body $A$ and a compact, convex set $B$ (see \cite[Section 5.1]{Sch14:book} for a precise definition).
 We introduced the weighted analog of the mixed surface area measure $S_{A[n-2],B}$, which is denoted $S^\mu_{A;B}$.

 \begin{defn} Let $A$ be a $C^2_+$ convex body and $B$ be an arbitrary compact, convex set in $\R^n$, $n\geq 2$, and $\mu$ be a Borel measure with $C^1$ density $\phi$.
 The weighted mixed surface area measure $S^\mu_{A;B}$ is the signed measure on $\s^{n-1}$ defined by